WICG/webpackage/explainer.md

    subresource fulfilled by `A`'s prefetch.

-This means that a page with subresources that wants its referring sites to be able to prefetch it in a privacy-preserving way, has to use physical URLs for internal links, which means it must be re-signed for each distributing cache.
+This means that a page with subresources that wants its referring sites to be able to prefetch it in a privacy-preserving way, has to use distributing URLs for internal links, which means it must be re-signed for each distributing cache.

 We consider the centralizing properties of that restriction to be a bug.
-When [bundles](#bundled-exchanges) are more fully specified, we expect sites to be able to use logical URLs in their internal links by including both `B` and `C` in a single bundle, and then a single signed bundle can be used for multiple distributing caches.
+When [bundles](#bundled-exchanges) are more fully specified, we expect sites to be able to use publishing URLs in their internal links by including both `B` and `C` in a single bundle, and then a single signed bundle can be used for multiple distributing caches.

 ## FAQ